aiAdrian/flatland_railway_extension/README.md

 - class [FlatlandDynamics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/FlatlandDynamics.py)
 extends [XRailEnv](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_railway_extension/environments/XRailEnv.py)

-  FlatlandDynamics extends XRailEnv and implements vehicle movement dynamics.
-The simulation takes into account rolling stock properties such as maximal allowed velocity and traction power, topology (gradient) and physical train length.
+  FlatlandDynamics extends XRailEnv and implements the dynamics of vehicle movement.
+The simulation takes into account the characteristics of the vehicles, the characteristics of the rolling stock as well as the maximum allowed velocity and tractive effort including the topology (gradient) and physical train length.

 ## Features